About NWETA

 painterdsled.gif

-cTRAIN Editing Tool
+cTRAIN Editing Program

-We now have banked funding to complete cTRAIN BUILDER by mid-2010 (i.e., a commercial level program, leaving our BuilderJr tool behind) that will allow our company to scale through the purchase and use of cTRAIN 2.1 by other content developers and to meet our goal of providing a simple, intuitive training program that non-programmers can use to develop and teach their own content.
+We developed an editing tool for cTRAIN to allow NwETA to create training, named BuilderJr.
+We completed cTRAIN Builder, a commercial level editing program (leaving our Builder Jr. tool behind) that allows our company to scale through the purchase and use of cTRAIN 3.0 by other content developers and to meet our goal of providing a simple, intuitive training program that non-programmers can use to develop and teach their own content.
+Builder is available with a cTRAIN license.

 BARS